 Your account is protected by a password for your privacy and security.
-You must prevent unauthorized access to your account and personal Information by selecting a strong password, not sharing this with any third parties, and ensuring you sign off after you have finished using your account.
+You must prevent unauthorised access to your account and personal Information by selecting a strong password, not sharing this with any third parties, and ensuring you sign off after you have finished using your account.

 We use industry-standard security techniques to protect the privacy of your personal information such as secure socket layer technology (SSL), which makes our platform HTTPS protected.
 While we use encryption technologies and use other reasonable precautions to protect confidential information and provide suitable security, we cannot guarantee complete security.
-Unauthorized entry or use, hardware or software failure, and other factors, may compromise the security of user information at any time.
+Unauthorised entry or use, hardware or software failure, and other factors, may compromise the security of user information at any time.

 If we experience a data-breach, we aim to inform you and the relevant regulators within 72 hours.